The Terminal Experiment: Plot

 When Peter holds a press conference to announce his breakthrough, human society around the world undergoes a revolution.
 He is repeatedly asked what life after death is like, though he has no idea.

-"I can't rely on the Koran, or the Bible, or anything else.
-All we know is that a cohesive energy field survives the death of the body.
-Whether that field lasts for any appreciable time after departure, or whether it carries any real information, is completely unknown—and any other interpretation at this point is just wishful thinking."

 In order to learn about immortality and life after death, Peter and Sarkar create three electronic simulations of Peter's own personality after a comprehensive scan of his mind and memories.
 From one, they seek "which neural nets are activated exclusively by biological concerns, and then zero those out" (p.
 131), so that it is purely intellect; they call it Spirit.
 From the second, they edit all fears of aging and death, so that it "feels" itself to be immortal; they call this one Ambrotos.
 The third is a control, with Peter's knowledge up to the point of the brain scan.
 At first, the three "sims" enjoy exploring all that the Internet has to offer.
 One sim, however, hires a hit man to kill Hans and then, days later, Cathy's father.

 Detective Sandra Philo takes the case and, questioning Cathy and her co-workers, realizes at once that Cathy is concealing her relationship with Hans.
 She also knows Peter is rich enough to afford hiring a professional hit.
 What she doesn't realize is that the guilty sim is prepared to have her killed, too.
 Peter and Sarkar race to find a way to "pull the plug" on the sims before Philo and perhaps others die.